Young people want RSE but they aren’t always getting it. Our research shows that one in seven did not receive any RSE in school at all.

 - Involvement of young people to design and evaluate lessons.

 - Clear inspection criteria for Ofsted when evaluating the quality of lessons.

 - Opportunities for teachers to receive training and development courses so that they can be confident when delivering lessons.

 In February 2018, we submitted evidence to the Department for Education on what should be included in RSE lessons.
-We will be responding to the government’s draft guidance as well as encouraging parents, teachers and young people themselves to do so.
+In October, we responded to the consultation on the government’s draft guidance as well as encouraging parents, teachers and young people themselves to do so.

 RSE in Wales

 In December 2017 an expert panel chaired by Professor Emma Renold, Professor of Childhood Studies at Cardiff University, published its report The Future of the Sex and Relationships Education Curriculum in Wales.
 This contained 11 recommendations, including that SRE be made a statutory part of the new curriculum for all schools in Wales under the revised name of Sexuality and Relationships Education, and specialised SRE teacher training to be introduced with clear career progression routes.

 The findings of the SRE expert panel’s report reflected many of our concerns about the content and delivery of RSE to date: it is inconsistent, heteronormative, often negative and too biologically focused, with little reference to matters around consent, pleasure, and the positive aspects of sex and relationships.
 RSE also has a low status and priority in schools, which leads to poor training and support for teachers and a lack of resources for the subject overall.

 In May 2018, the Cabinet Secretary for Education announced that she would be accepting all the recommendations of the review.
 SRE will become Relationships and Sexuality Education (RSE) in advance of the new curriculum being rolled out nationally in 2022, with existing guidance to be updated accordingly.